 Tulare County Museum Also Receives $5,000 Donation

-LEMOORE, CA – (October 2, 2017) – Tachi Palace Hotel and Casino recently hosted its monthly community breakfast and presented two checks for $5,000 each to Poverello House, a non-profit organization that assists with healthcare, meals, shelter, and social services for those in need, as well as to the Tulare County Museum which recently experienced vandalism.
+LEMOORE, CA – (October 2, 2017) – Tachi Palace Casino Resort recently hosted its monthly community breakfast and presented two checks for $5,000 each to Poverello House, a non-profit organization that assists with healthcare, meals, shelter, and social services for those in need, as well as to the Tulare County Museum which recently experienced vandalism.

 “Thank you for this generous donation.
 The funds will go towards many different resources and will help provide meals, and shelter, including assisting Naomi’s House, a shelter for homeless women 18 years and older,” said Avila.

 Barrios presented a second $5,000 check to the Tulare County Museum that was a target of recent vandalism.
 According to Amy King, Tulare County Museum Curator who accepted the check, the funds will assist them in restoring and replacing damaged items.